mir-group/phoebe/doc/doc_pages/InputFiles.md

 <ul>
 <li> This parameter, which must always be present, identifies which App (functionality) you want to run.
 Allowed values are:
   <ul>
-  <li> phononTransport: app to solve the @ref phtr and compute phonon transport properties.
+  <li> "phononTransport": app to solve the @ref phtr and compute phonon transport properties.
-  <li> phononLifetimes: app to compute the @ref phTau.
+  <li> "phononLifetimes": app to compute the @ref phTau.

-<li> elPhQeToPhoebe: app to convert electron-phonon coupling from @ref qe2Phoebe (must be run before running any electron Transport).
+  <li> "elPhQeToPhoebe": app to convert electron-phonon coupling from @ref qe2Phoebe (must be run before running any electron Transport).
-  <li> electronWannierTransport: app to solve the @ref elwTransport.
+  <li> "electronWannierTransport": app to solve the @ref elwTransport.
-  <li> electronLifetimes: app to compute the @ref elwTau.
+  <li> "electronLifetimes": app to compute the @ref elwTau.

-  <li> phononDos: app to compute the @ref phDos.
+  <li> "phononDos": app to compute the @ref phDos.
-  <li> electronWannierDos: app to compute the @ref elwDows.
+  <li> "electronWannierDos": app to compute the @ref elwDows.
-  <li> electronFourierDos: app to compute the @ref elfDos.
+  <li> "electronFourierDos": app to compute the @ref elfDos.

-  <li> phononBands: app to compute the @ref phBands on a path.
+  <li> "phononBands": app to compute the @ref phBands on a path.
-  <li> electronWannierBands: app to compute the @ref elwBands on a path in the Brillouin zone.
+  <li> "electronWannierBands": app to compute the @ref elwBands on a path in the Brillouin zone.
-  <li> electronFourierBands: app to compute the @ref elfBands on a path in the Brillouin zone.
+  <li> "electronFourierBands": app to compute the @ref elfBands on a path in the Brillouin zone.
 </ul>